Wyangala Dam: History

 In 2008, water entitlements were down to just 10 per cent of normal availability.
 Some inflows to the reservoir later in the year allowed restrictions for high security licence holders to be relaxed.
 In late 2009, drought had reduced the water storage level to 4.5 per cent of the reservoir's capacity.

-The 2022 south eastern Australia floods in late October and early November 2022 resulted in the dam releasing a record 230,000,000,000 L/day.
-The previous record release rate was 205,000,000,000 L/day set in 1990.
+The 2022 south eastern Australia floods in late October and early November 2022 resulted in the dam releasing a record 230 GL/day.
+The previous record release rate was 205 GL/day set in 1990.
+Downriver, thousands of people were forced to evacuate the town of as the dam spilled over.